bcrant/tableau-style-validator/documentation/SETUP.md

 # Tableau Style Validator Setup
-The below steps create an isolated Python environment to quickly test the program from your command line, and assumes to prior Python knowledge/ experience.

-Afterwards, we will go in depth walking through the serverless deployment, hosted on all free tier AWS products.

-# Quick Start

 All instructions assume MacOS and that you have [Homebrew](https://brew.sh/) and `git` installed and tries not to assume anything else.
 Let me know if I overlooked anything or if you run into any troubles getting set up using these instructions.

+See [documentation](./documentation/) for an in depth walk through of the cloud deployment, hosted on all free tier AWS products.

 ### 1. Clone Repository
 - `$ mkdir tableau-style-validator`